elasticio/elasticio.github.io/content/_components/jira-cloud/index.md

 ### Lookup Objects (plural)

 Lookup a set of objects by defined criteria.
-Currently supported `Users` and `Issues`
+Currently supported `Users` and `Issues`.

 #### Configuration Fields